austinbeauch/LED-Strip/README.md

 If you're even looking at this repo after checking the schematic and parts list, you probably have a decent idea of what you're doing.
 These steps will most likely be useless.
 Not many people who order transistors and a straight LED strip for their Arduino need to know how to connect their board to the computer.
 But nevertheless:

+Follow the schematic to connect all the components to a breadboard correctly.
+The LED strip will require 12v, which is more than the usb can supply.
+I supply the voltage by connecting a 12v wall power supply to the 2.1mm barrel jack of the Arduino and then connect it through the vin pin.
+It is possible to use any type of external power source, but it must be 12v to get full luminosity.

 After installing the [Arduino IDE](https://www.arduino.cc/en/Main/Software) and downloading the main .ino file, create a directory named "LED-Strip" wherever you please.
 NOTE: The file MUST be in a folder named EXACTLY the same as it!
 This is a nit-picky arduino thing.

 Connect your Arduino (or micro-controller of choice) to the computer via usb, open the .ino file, and then in the Arduino IDE go into